Cochabamba Bolivia Travel Guide

 Bolivia does not have a widespread VAT refund system for visitors on goods purchased.
 Do not expect to claim VAT refunds.

 Arrive at Jorge Wilstermann International Airport (CBB) 2-3 hours before an international flight and A single.5-2 hours before a domestic flight.
-Arrive at the bus terminal at least 30-45 minutes before departure.
+Arrive at the bus terminal at least 30-45 minutes prior to departure.

-Reconfirm your return flights or bus tickets 24-TWO days before departure.
-Organize your transport to the airport or bus terminal in advance.
+Reconfirm your return flights or bus tickets 24-48 hours before departure.
+Arrange your transport to the airport or bus terminal in advance.

-Confirm your return travel details and prepare for a smooth departure.
+Confirm your return journey specifics and prepare for a smooth departure.